markhenning/markhenning.github.io/content/the-outage.md

 - Sometimes you've just gotta be kind to yourself - this was a hell of a hole and it took a huge amount of work, but like learning anything it takes time
-- There's a lot of things I used to do that were actually symptoms of this - I know the overplayed response to "whats your biggest weakness?" is perfectionism, but looking back at this, perfectionism in myself was a real problem, well planned changes avoid outages, over predicting issues smoothed deployments etc, outages cause stress.
+- There's a lot of things I used to do that were actually symptoms of this - I know the overplayed response to "what's your biggest weakness?" is perfectionism, but looking back at this, perfectionism in myself was a real problem, well planned changes avoid outages, over predicting issues smoothed deployments etc, outages cause stress.
 One of the biggest compliments I ever got was when I screwed up an environment we were deploying and the client said "but Mark doesn't make mistakes" (And I want to be clear, I had high standards for those who worked for me, but I never expected perfection there, they all were great.)
 - You can have all the time in the world, I'll still never finish the garden - if anyone's got a recommendation of a good gardener, I'd appreciate it!!
 ### Questions I'd ask Me when Hiring